 If you use water below 195 degrees, your coffee grounds are likely being under-extracted, resulting in a sour-tasting coffee.
 On the other hand, if your water temperature is above 205 degrees, your coffee may get over-extracted, resulting in a bitter-tasting coffee.

 As mentioned in rule #2, an essential component of how to make coffee taste good is water temperature, so if you find that your brewer is unable to get to that optimal temperature, it may be a good opportunity to change up your favorite coffee-making method.

 Unless you are prepared to spend the money on an expensive automatic machine to get all the ideal conditions for optimal coffee brewing, you may want to consider a manual coffee brew method.

-Yes, they will require a bit more work on your part, BUT they are relatively inexpensive and produce an arguably superior cup of coffee when compared to your average automatic coffee maker.
-Two of the most popular manual coffee brewers today are the French press and the pour-over brewer.
+Yes, they will require a bit more work on your part, but they are relatively inexpensive and give you more control over how you brew your coffee compared to your average automatic coffee maker.

 The French press is an immersion brewer that will yield you a bold, flavorful coffee.
 If you are new to manual coffee making and do not want to endure a steep learning curve, this is probably your best option.
 The Mueller is one of the best-selling French Presses you can find.